jaredririe/backendology/content/post/2018-07-14-what-this-blog-is-all-about.md

 > There are only two hard things in Computer Science: cache invalidation, naming things, and off by one errors (Unknown)

 Naming is hard.
-Backended isn't a real word.
-"Back ended" and its hyphened form "back-ended" do appear to be real words, though rarely used and completely unrelated to the purpose of this blog.
-Like the programmer who decides to write a lengthy comment rather than coming up with a better name, I'll try to explain what I intended when I named this blog Backended.

-Backended draws obvious reference to the term "backend” as in backend or server-side web development.
-If it was a real word, I might say, "Because of my backended nature, writing frontend code is inherently painful."
-I find the problems that get solved on the backend to be incredibly interesting and therefore chose it as the underlying theme of my blog.
+Backendology isn't a real word.
+Like the programmer who decides to write a lengthy comment rather than coming up with a better name, I'll try to explain what I intended when I named this blog Backendology.
+The name draws obvious reference to the term "backend” as in backend or server-side web development.
+The suffix "-logy" is a branch of learning, or study of a particular subject.
+Put together, this blog is a detailed study of the concepts and technologies related to backend web development.

 ## Topics I plan to cover